 - Poor medical care.
 Nursing home staff are responsible for protecting residents’ health, which includes treating illnesses and injuries, or arranging for treatment.
 Failure to do so can result in further injury, infection or wrongful death.

-Need Help Fighting a Negligent Facility?
-Call Our Nursing Home Neglect Lawyer
+Need Help Fighting a Negligent Skilled Nursing Facility?
+Call Our Baltimore County Nursing Home Neglect Lawyer

 You and your loved one deserve respect and the assurance of a reasonable standard of care from a nursing home.
 If staff or the facility owner betray your trust and harm your relative or loved one, then contact Baltimore elder abuse lawyer Susan R. Green.
 She has made a career of standing up to corporations and individuals who harm the most vulnerable members of society.
 She will fight for justice for your loved one and for the compensation you deserve.